Do Stories about Past Evil Keep Hate Alive? Or Can a Priest's Crisis of Faith Illuminate the Post-Truth World of Election 2016?

 But Father Fitzgerald has other problems that may be behind this nagging inner voice.
 He’s a man who likes women.
 Especially Tru Hathaway, a married member of his congregation.
 The priest is also a man with a weakness so obvious even the altar boys joke about it.
 The man slurs his words during Mass.

 Claude Fitzgerald, a man of the cloth, is awash in confusion.
-But among the several voices swirling around within him, one in particular stands out.
-It’s only a short drive to Mississippi.
-Guns are easy to get.
+But among the several voices swirling around within him on this late September night one in particular stands out.
+It's fairly easy to get a gun -- but the road to Money, Mississippi may turn out to be more than he bargained for.

 The story can be read on any Kindle device, Smartphone App, or PC.
 It is available for the nominal price of 99 cents.
 I hope you'll find something of interest or value in it.